 Soil samples should be collected periodically because soil conditions change over time due to factors such as crop removal, leaching and the application of fertilizers and amendments.
 The ideal times for sampling are in the fall or early spring, prior to applying any lime or fertilizer.

 Once the lab has analyzed the test soil sample, the soil test results will give you a snapshot of the soil's health.
 That's where the real work begins.
-Understanding these results is key to making informed decisions on how to manage soil fertility.
+Understanding these results is key to making decisions on how to manage soil fertility.
 If a soil test indicates low phosphorus levels, you can add bone meal or rock phosphate to boost phosphorus availability.
-If the soil is too acidic for the intended crop, apply lime according to the test recommendations to raise the pH to an optimal level.
+If the material is too acidic for the intended crop, apply lime according to the test recommendations to raise the pH to an optimal level.

 Soil testing has many practical applications.
 Knowing the soil pH and nutrient levels will result in a more abundant harvest for vegetable gardens.
 For lawns, soil tests will guide the application of fertilizers and amendments to have a lush and healthy grass.
 For crops, soil testing will help farmers apply the right amount of fertilizer and avoid the expense and environmental impact of over application.